 A major part of automating ServiceNow is filling in forms of with varying number of fields and complexity.
 Instead of using the web blocks to point and click one field at a time, it's possible to add functionality to cases that will allow you to specify field types, field names and field values in an external data source -- for instance, an Excel file.
 This means you can control what value goes where from within your data source, and you don't have to change the cases when new fields are added or removed.
 Just update the list of fields in Excel.

-In this example (download link below), we have created a simple Excel file that covers some of the basic fields in a ServiceNow Change Request.
+In this example (download project sample), we have created a simple Excel file that covers some of the basic fields in a ServiceNow Change Request.
 The columns in the Excel sheet are:

 - Field Type: This value is use to determine if the field is a text field or a dropdown.
 More field types can be added if needed.